 No student may participate in a visit without a signed consent form from their parent/guardian.
-For school visits taking part wholly during the school day this is already provided via the parental contract.
+For school visits taking part wholly during the school day and do not have a financial cost to the parent, this is already provided via the parental contract.